freeCodeCamp/freeCodeCamp/guide/english/algorithms/quickselection-algorithm/index.md

 ### Algorithm

-After finding pivot (Pivot is a position that partitions the list into two parts.
-Every element on the left is less than pivot and every element on the right is more than pivot) the algorithm recurs only for the part that contains the k-th smallest element.
+After finding the pivot (a position that partitions the list into two parts: every element on the left is less than the pivot and every element on the right is more than the pivot) the algorithm recurs only for the part that contains the k-th smallest element.
 If the index of the partitioned element (pivot) is more than k, then the algorithm recurs for the left part.
-If index (pivot) is same as k,then we have found the k-th smallest element and it is returned.
+If the index (pivot) is same as k, then we have found the k-th smallest element and it is returned.
 If index is less than k, then the algorithm recurs for the right part.

 #### Selection Psudocode

 ```
 Input : List, left is first position of list, right is last position of list and k is k-th smallest element.
 Output : A new list is partitioned.